DanaeMtz/STTevaluator/README.md

 # Code Examples
 This is where you try to compress your project and make the reader understand what it does as simply as possible.
 This should help the reader understand if your code solves their issue.

-# Installation
-If your project needs installation of certain software or configurations to the system.
-Do mention it in this section as it helps a lot for the reader to use your project.
-The steps mentioned should be precise and explanatory.
-If possible, you can add links that can help them better understand how to configure/install the necessary files or softwares.

-# API reference
-If your project is small, then we can add the reference docs in the readme.
-For larger projects, it is better to provide links to where the API reference documentation is documented.
-Tests
-This is the section where you mention all the different tests that can be performed with code examples

 # How to Use?
 As I have mentioned before, you never know who is going to read your readme.
 So it is better to provide information on how to use your project.
 A step-by-step guide is best suited for this purpose.
 It is better to explain steps as detailed as possible because it might be a beginner who is reading it.

-# Contribute
-This is where you let them know that they can contribute and help you out.
-A guideline on how to contribute is also helpful

-# Credits
-Giving proper credit is most important.
-Mention any links/repos which helped you or inspired you to build this project.
-It can be a blog, another open source project, or just people who have contributed in building this project.

-# License
-A short description of the license.
-(MIT, Apache, etc.)